 But could you imagine a day without water?
 Without safe, reliable water and wastewater service?

 A Day Without Water = Crisis

 A day without water means no water comes out of your tap to brush your teeth.
 When you flush the toilet, nothing happens.
 Firefighters have no water to put out fires; farmers couldn’t water their crops; and doctors couldn’t wash their hands.
 A single nationwide day without water service would put $43.5 billion of economic activity at risk.
 In just eight days, a national water service stoppage would put nearly 2 million jobs in jeopardy.

 A day without water is nothing short of a humanitarian, political, and economic crisis.

 While unimaginable for most of us, there are communities that have lived without water.
 From man-made tragedies in Flint, Michigan, to water scarcity issues in Central California, to wastewater runoff in the Great Lakes, water issues abound.
 There are millions of Americans living in communities that never had the infrastructure to provide safe water service, relying on bottled water and septic systems each day.

 America can do better.

-None of this will be easy work, and nothing can be taken for granted.
-But water is too essential to ignore the crisis in front of us.
 We need to prioritize building stronger water and wastewater systems now so no community in America has to imagine living a day without water.